-KNOXVILLE, a city of about 200,000 at the base of the Smoky Mountains in East Tennessee, is an unlikely venue for The Big Ears Festival—“America's (the world's?) most thrillingly diverse festival,” according to The Guardian in London.
-Since 2009, Big Ears has presented a wide range of musicians—Laurie Anderson, Earth, tUnE-yArDs, Shabazz Palaces, John Luther Adams, Oren Ambarchi, Philip Glass, Kamasi Washington, Holly Herndon, Bryce Dessner, Wu Man, Jonny Greenwood, Rhiannon Giddens, Keiji Haino and Nazoranai, and many others.
+Since 2009, The Big Ears Festival in Knoxville has presented an exceptionally wide range of performers—Laurie Anderson, Earth, tUnE-yArDs, Shabazz Palaces, John Luther Adams, Oren Ambarchi, Philip Glass, Kamasi Washington, Holly Herndon, Bryce Dessner, Wu Man, Jonny Greenwood, Rhiannon Giddens, Keiji Haino and Nazoranai, and many others.
 The connective thread is careful listening—“Big Ears.”

 “Music’s a fantastic way to explore the world,” Big Ears’ founder and director Ashley Capps said.
 “And what’s the fun of exploring, if you don’t share what you find?”